 The night market started out with some stalls in front of Feng Chia University but gradually spread out into the neighborhood.
 It now stretches 1.5 kilometers from north to south, with many small lanes and streets in between.

-The night market is a little ways from the Taichung city center, with no MRT connection to the city center (yet).
 It’s a 10-miniute Wenxin Yinghua MRT station, which connects to the Taichung HSR station.
 Some visitors stay around Feng Chia Night Market for their Taichung visit just to be close to the night market.

 Yizhong Street Night Market (Taichung)